 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Baking Soda or Sodium Bicarbonate is one of the most versatile ingredients in your kitchen.
+Baking soda or sodium bicarbonate is one of the most versatile ingredients in your kitchen.
 Everyone knows that baking soda is widely used in baking.
-But, very few know that uses for baking soda ranges from cleaning your home to improving your health.
+But, very few know that uses for baking soda range from cleaning your home to improving your health.

-Baking Soda is a miraculous product with diverse uses.
-And it’s natural and inexpensive!
-It also has a rich history of being used as cleanser, soother, and deodorizer.
+What’s more, it’s natural and inexpensive!
+It also has a rich history of being used as a cleanser, soother, and deodorizer.

 - Make a mixture of water, vinegar, and baking soda.

-- For skinned veggies & fruits like apple, gourds, etc pour the mixture into a bottle and spray it 5-6 times.
+- For skinned veggies and fruits like apples, gourds, etc pour the mixture into a bottle and spray it 5-6 times.